astrotars/the-stream-swiftui/README.md

 Basic knowledge of [Node.js](https://nodejs.org/en/) (JavaScript), Swift, and SwiftUI is required to follow this tutorial.
 This code is intended to run locally on your machine with an internet connection.

 If you'd like to follow along, you'll need an account with [Stream](https://getstream.io/accounts/signup/).
 Please make sure you can run an iOS app.
 If you haven't done so, make sure you have XCode 11+ [installed](https://developer.apple.com/xcode/).
 If you're having issues building this project, feel free to open an issue on [GitHub](https://github.com/psylinse/the-stream-swiftui/issues).
 If you're unfamiliar with SwiftUI, it may help to go through a [tutorial](https://developer.apple.com/tutorials/swiftui/tutorials) before following along.
+The SwiftUI previes are unreliabale at the time of this writing, so don't worry if you they aren't working for you.

 You also need to have the `backend` running.
 Please follow the instructions in the `backend` readme to see how to get it going.